 “Things that are personal have flaws, they have vulnerabilities.
 If you don’t see a vulnerability in somebody, you are probably not relating to them on a personal level. “

 This just speaks for itself.
 Make ministry personal.
-It hurts and your flaws will be revealed.
-You don’t have to flaunt your faults, just own them.
+Relationships often hurt and your flaws will be revealed, but don’t let that stop you from being personal.

 Making it (the game) was about taking my deepest flaws and vulnerbiliteis and saying, “let’s put them in a game and let’s see what happens.”